jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 </h3>

-Linking from one `<summary>` to other code elements (using `<see>` elements) might provide a rich navigation.
+Hyperlinks from one `<summary>` to other code elements (using `<see>` elements) can provide rich navigation.
 But you can __choose__ to make everything a link or not, and save some time writing.
 The main text of the `<summary>` might be more important.
 It's a choice.
 It's up to you.
 Efficiency, quality, take your pick.

 <h3>